avaneev/biteopt/README.md

     x     Minimizer.
     minf  Minimizer's value.
     iter  The number of iterations to perform in a single attempt.
+          Corresponds to the number of obj function evaluations that are performed.
     M     Depth to use, 1 for plain CBiteOpt algorithm, >1 for CBiteOptDeep algorithm.
 Automatically increases "iter" by sqrt(M).
     attc  The number of optimization attempts to perform.